maru/django-contact-form-recaptcha/docs/faq.rst

 I'm getting errors about "akismet" when trying to run tests?
 ------------------------------------------------------------

-The full test suite of django-contact-form exercises all of its functionality, including the spam-filtering :class:`~contact_forms.forms.AkismetContactForm`.
+The full test suite of django-contact-form-recaptcha exercises all of its functionality, including the spam-filtering :class:`~contact_forms.forms.AkismetContactForm`.
 That class uses `the Wordpress Akismet spam-detection service <https://akismet.com/>`_ to